Is the Free SSL Certificate from Let’s Encrypt Safe? Short answer? Yes!

 Let’s Encrypt has gained a lot of popularity recently.
 It provides free SSL certificates to website owners.
-Previously, the only way of encrypting your website was through a paid SSL certificates except there were a few services that provided free shared SSL but Let’s Encrypt is different.
-With the advent of Let’s Encrypt, you can now get a dedicated free certificate for your website.
+Previously, the only way of encrypting your website was through a paid SSL certificate, except there were a few services that provided free shared SSL, but Let’s Encrypt is quite different.
+With the advent of Let’s Encrypt, you can now get a dedicated, free certificate for your website.

 Let’s Encrypt is a certificate authority being run for the benefit of the public.
 It is supported by the Internet Security Research Group (ISRG), which is a California public benefit organization.
 It is a certified authority and can issue SSL certificates.

-It is an open source project which aims to encrypt more websites on the internet.
-It protects the personal and sensitive information that a user enters. eCommerce, social network, forums and any website that receives sensitive information from the visitors can benefit from this new idea.
+It is an open-source project, which aims to encrypt more websites on the internet.
+It protects the personal and sensitive information that a user enters. eCommerce, social networks, forums, and any website that receives sensitive information from visitors can benefit from this new idea.

 How Let’s Encrypt Works?

 Let’s Encrypt is all about automation.
-For long, encrypting a website and managing HTTPS status was a huge pain.
+For a long time, encrypting a website and managing HTTPS status was a huge pain.
 You have to get a CSR, verify domain ownership to the certificate authority, buy a certificate, install and configure the server to use it.
-It is a tremendously complicated process esp for old websites.
+It is a tremendously complicated process, especially for old websites.
 Then comes Let’s Encrypt which provides certificates for free.